Software Development

 • Testing: To find and address issues, thoroughly test the system.
 To make sure the program lives up to user expectations and adheres with industry standards, do usability testing.

-• Deployment: Phased implementation of the HMS will reduce disturbance.
+• Deployment: Phased implementation of the hospital management system (HMS) will reduce disturbance.
 Train hospital employees and make sure the switch from the previous system goes well.

 • Maintenance and Support: Following deployment, provide regular support and updates to resolve any problems and take user input into consideration for future improvement.